spewil/spewil.github.io/blog_src/_books/trilogy.md

 persistence;

-*Spinoza’s conatus here?
-Great metaphor of a worm’s persistence and life towards rebirth *Jane Bennet evokes the worm in Vibrant Matter
+*Spinoza’s conatus can be invoked here; the great metaphor of a worm’s persistence and life towards rebirth.
+Jane Bennett evokes the very same worm in **Vibrant Matter***.

 [8]